Searching (film): Plot

 An empty-casket funeral is arranged for Margot.
-As David is uploading photos to a funeral streaming site he notices that the website's stock photograph features the same woman as fish_n_chips’s profile picture.
-He contacts the woman and discovers that she is a stock model who does not know Margot and that the police never called her.
-Attempting to report this to Vick, he instead reaches a dispatcher who reveals that Vick volunteered to take the case and was not assigned to it, despite her claims.
-David googles Vick and finds that she knew Cartoff through a volunteer program for ex-convicts.
-After reporting this to the sheriff, David confronts Vick at the funeral; the police arrive and arrest Vick.
+As David uploads photos to a funeral streaming site, he notices the website's stock photograph features a picture of Hannah.
+Discovering she is a stock model, he contacts her, and she reveals she does not know Margot and the police never called her.
+Talking to a police dispatcher, David learns Vick was not assigned to the case, but volunteered herself.
+He discovers she knew Cartoff through a volunteer program for ex-convicts.
+Reporting this to the sheriff, David confronts Vick, who is arrested at the funeral.

-Vick agrees to confess in exchange for leniency for her son Robert.
-She reveals that he was using the alias fish_n_chips to get close to Margot because he had a crush on her.
-Margot sent the money to Robert's Venmo account thinking he was a working-class girl whose mother was in the hospital.
-Robert felt guilty about lying, so he wanted to return the money to Margot.
-When he surprised Margot by getting into her car while she was smoking, she ran, and in the scuffle, Robert accidentally pushed her off a cliff into a 50-foot-deep ravine.
-Vick decided to cover up the incident, pushing the car into the lake and creating the fake ID scenario.
-After David went to the scene of the crime and found Margot's keychain as well as her car submerged in the lake, Vick then turned Randy Cartoff into the fall guy and staged his confession and suicide.
+Vick agrees to confess, in exchange for leniency for her son, Robert.
+Having a crush on Margot, Robert used "Hannah’s" account to get close to her.
+Margot sent money to Robert's Venmo account, believing he was a working-class girl whose mother had cancer.
+Ashamed for lying, Robert wanted to return the money in person and followed her to Barbosa Lake to reveal himself.
+He surprised her by getting into her car, and she ran, with him accidentally pushing her off a cliff into a 50-foot-deep ravine.
+Assuming the accident was fatal and could be perceived as manslaughter or even first-degree murder, Vick decided to cover up the incident, pushing the car into the lake and fabricating the fake ID evidence to make it look like Margot ran away.
+After David found the car, Vick turned Cartoff into the fall guy and staged his confession.

-David asks Vick where Margot's body is, and she tells him she's still in the ravine, but that even if she survived the fall, she could not have lived five days without water.
-David tells the police to turn around, pointing out the storm that occurred on the third day of the search that would have provided Margot with water.
-The rescue crew discovers Margot severely injured but alive.
+Vick says that Margot is still in the ravine, suggesting that even if she had survived the fall, she could not have lived five days without water.
+David tells the police to return to the ravine, remembering the storm on the third day of the search, which could have provided her with water.
+The rescue crew finds Margot severely injured but alive.

-Two years later, Margot has applied for college to major in piano.
-David tells her that Pamela would have been proud of her, something he was unable to tell her earlier.
-Margot is then shown changing her desktop picture from one of Pamela and her to the one David sent her of the two of them, indicating a closer relationship between the father and daughter.
+Two years later, Margot applies for college to major in piano.
+David tells her Pamela would have been proud of her.
+Margot changes her desktop picture from one of Pamela and her to the one David sent her of the two of them in the school hallway after the rescue, reflecting a closer relationship between them.